 The current list of Board and Staff members can be found here.

-Since 2008, LCHIP grants have been supported by small fees charged on four types of documents that are recorded at the ten County Registry Offices across the state.
-These modest $25 fees generate about $4,000,000 per year.
-Money for LCHIP grants is held in a Trust Fund at the New Hampshire Department of Treasury.
+Since 2008, LCHIP grants have been supported by a $25 surcharge assessed on four types of documents recorded at the ten county registry of deeds offices across the state.
+These fees generate between $3,500,000 and $5,000,000 per year which is held by the State Treasurer in the LCHIP Trust Fund.

 To learn more, call the LCHIP Office at 603-224-4113.